Ramshankar07/100daysof-Pytorch-and-CUDA/README.md

 **Summary:**
 Implemented vector addition by writing a simple CUDA program.
 Explored how to launch a kernel to perform a parallelized addition of two arrays, where each thread computes the sum of a pair of values.

+## Day 7
+### File: `MatrixAdd.cu`, `triton-vectadd.py`
+**Summary:**
+Worked on vect addition using triton.

+**Learned:**
+- How to map 2D matrix data onto multiple threads.
+- Understanding thread indexing in 2D grids and blocks using `threadIdx`, `blockIdx`, `blockDim`, and `gridDim`.
+- Synchronizing threads and avoiding race conditions when writing results to an output matrix.

+### Reading:
+- Read **Chapter 2** of the PMPP book.
+  - Learned about scalability of GPUs, massive parallelism, and how to configure problem data to match GPU thread hierarchies.

 **Learned:**
 - Basics of writing a CUDA kernel.
 - Understanding of grid, block, and thread hierarchy in CUDA.